Welcome to my site!

 Project CABECT: Collaborating Across Boundaries to Engage undergraduates in Computational Thinking.
 Funded through NSF Award #1141170.
 Award period August 15, 2012 to July 31, 2017.

-Summer 2017 : Alex Cretella, Ryan Hackett, and Tyler Reich worked on this research with me, funded through the REU supplement for this grant.
+Summer 2017: Alex Cretella, Ryan Hackett, and Tyler Reich, REU @ TCNJ, funded through NSF REU supplement for the grant.